 ‘Just had a feeling.
 OK, tell me the things you’re going to need, how I should act, go through the whole thing as far as you see it.’

 ‘Down there.’
 She gulped.
-‘Plus Costa, just the once.
-I didn’t like his attitude though.
+‘Plus Costa, just the once, I didn’t like his attitude though.
 With Ralph, yes – when you went to the mainland.
-We weren’t lovers then, you and me – that came later.
-When it did, I stopped it with Ralph.
-You need to watch that one because he’s vindictive.
-When I realized you were going to Melissa that day, I went down to the gite as a sort of revenge, then got Tel to take me to the mainland.
-I didn’t go through with it with him though … I realized I had feelings for you then and he didn’t like that.’
+You and I weren’t lovers then – that came later and when it did, I stopped it with Ralph.
+You need to watch that one because he’s vindictive.’

 ‘Just those two, yes?’